Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Discussion

-\item \inlinesection{Institutionalized AI audit tool maintenance.} Currently, the burden of building and maintaining tools to address technical debt falls on the auditors, raising concerns about the sustainability of auditing efforts.
-This maintenance challenge leads to questions about responsibility---who should develop and sustain the necessary tools and infrastructure to support auditing activities effectively?
+\item \inlinesection{Institutionalized tool maintenance \& funding.} Currently, the burden of building and maintaining tools to address technical debt falls on the auditors, raising concerns about the sustainability of auditing efforts.
 One participant suggested putting expiration dates on tools to avoid future inaccuracies (P7).
-Researchers and practitioners should ensure that newly developed tools are accompanied with long-term maintenance plans, possibly through collaborations with civil society organizations such as the Linux Foundation, which hosts several of the open source tools we found (IBM's AI Fairness 360 \citep{bellamy_ai_2018}, IBM's AI Explainability 360, and the Adversarial Robustness Toolbox).
+They also hoped to find \inlinequote{funders who are on board for longer tool maintenance projects}{7}, but another noted that attempts to raise support by connecting \inlinequote{performance issues and ML to downstream business KPIs}{4} was difficult when talking about \inlinequote{nebulous things, like fairness and bias}{4}.
+Policymakers and foundations should set aside funding and resources for long-term tooling projects to ensure that audit tools are high quality, long-lasting, and address the wide range of needs identified in this study.
+Some initiatives, such as the Mozilla Technology Fund \citep{noauthor_mozilla_2024}, the U.K. AI Safety Institute's Systemic AI Safety Grants \citep{noauthor_fast_2024}, and the French AI Action Summit Public Interest fund \citep{ai_action_summit_public_2024} are already positioned to make these investments.
+Researchers and practitioners should include long-term maintenance plans with newly developed tools, possibly in collaboration with civil society organizations such as the Linux Foundation, which hosts several of the open source tools we found (IBM's AI Fairness 360 \citep{bellamy_ai_2018}, for example).

 \end{itemize}